Good News in History, October 25 - Good News Network

 Good News in History, October 25

-On this day, 9 years ago, U.S. Army Staff Sergeant Salvatore Giunta, 22, repeatedly and without hesitation charged into extreme enemy fire in Afghanistan to rescue wounded comrades.
-His heroic actions, which disrupted the ambush, foiled the capture of a wounded American soldier, all under heavy fire, earned him the Medal of Honor.
+On this day, 10 years ago, U.S. Army Staff Sergeant Salvatore Giunta, 22, repeatedly and without hesitation charged into extreme enemy fire in Afghanistan to rescue wounded comrades.
+His heroic actions, which disrupted the ambush and foiled the capture of a wounded American soldier, earned him the Medal of Honor.
 (2007)

 More Good News on this Date: